A Brief History of the Lotus Pattern in Traditional Chinese Culture

 A Brief History of the Lotus Pattern in Traditional Chinese Culture-9

-The intertwined lotus pattern symbolizes unity and harmony between couples or members.
+The intertwined lotus pattern symbolizes unity and harmony between couples or family members.
 Two lotus flowers that share the same stem are seen as a metaphor for harmonious relationships and love.

 A Brief History of the Lotus Pattern in Traditional Chinese Culture-10